-Industrial buildings and warehouses that served Arizona’s citrus and cotton markets during the early 20th century have now blossomed into galleries, ateliers, restaurants and nightspots.
+Industrial buildings and warehouses in downtown Phoenix that served Arizona’s citrus and cotton markets during the early 20th century have now blossomed into galleries, ateliers, restaurants and nightspots.
+Find things to do in downtown Phoenix's Warehouse District, as well as hotels, bars and restaurants.

-Sip Moscow Mules or Greyhounds at The Duce, an eclectic warehouse where you can also play pingpong or shop for workout attire.
+One of the more popular hangouts in the Warehouse District is The Duce, an eclectic warehouse where you can sip Moscow Mules or Greyhounds as you play pingpong or shop for workout attire.